18 July 2025 | 17:00 UTC

 Getting your Trinity Audio player ready...

-In Germany, solar values fell to a five-year low in May, capturing only 51% of the average power price amid a record number of negative hourly prices.
+In Germany, solar values fell to the lowest since 2020, capturing only 44% of the average June power price amid record numbers of negative hourly prices.

 The Explorer shows the "capture price" renewable energy generators receive based on hourly output and pricing data on a monthly average basis.